 See the Nordica Cruise

 A great place to start your boot search is choosing the proper flex.
 Every downhill boot on the market is given a flex index number ranging from approximately 60 to 130.
 Lower numbers are softer, have more give, and are more comfortable, making them ideal for beginner skiers.
+We cover a couple of our favorite entry-level models on this list, but for a complete look at the best options, check out our ski boots for beginners article.
 Moving up in stiffness to intermediate and advanced models gets you a boot that isn't as cushy but more efficiently transfers your inputs to the bindings and skis.
 Less energy is waster in flexing the boot forward and the response is instantaneous.
 A preferred stiffness also correlates with your body weight, which is why women’s boots have a lower flex rating relative to performance.
 Below are general recommendations; there are ranges within ranges but this paints a good picture.

 Men’s Flex Ratings

 - Beginner 60-80